Purdue-io/PurdueApi/README.md

 CatalogSync is the process used to pull course data from MyPurdue and synchronize it to a relational database store.

-In order to access detailed course section information, CatalogSync requires a valid MyPurdue username and password.

-CatalogSync also accepts options to configure which database provider and connection it uses.
+CatalogSync accepts options to configure which database provider and connection it uses.

 Additional flags are available to configure CatalogSync behavior.
 Use the `--help` flag for more information.